Kyle873/CyberEngineTweaksWiki/Home.md

 Boolean options set to `true` means that you enable the patch!

+The options are all found in: `<cyberpunk install path>/bin/x64/plugins/cyber_engine_tweaks/config.json`

 * **avx**: Some people encounter a crash due to AVX, the mod will detect if you are at risk and will patch if it's the case. `(default: true)`
 * **smt**: This fixes a bug with AMD CPUs causing the game to use only half the CPU. `(default: true)`
 * **spectre**: Spectre is a hardware security flaw that can leak a process' memory, the mitigation for spectre has a performance impact.
 The mitigation doesn't make sense for a game, a spectre exploit is very hard to pull off and there is nothing in Cyberpunk's memory that is sensitive.
 This patch removes part of the mitigation to get back that lost performance. `(default: true)`.